 The Ballad of the Ricoh Kid

-Oddly enough, I work as a traveling print workflow expert.
+Oddly enough, I work as a traveling print workflow expert, specializing in color management.
 My peers and I are the single most intensively trained force of print enthusiasts the American marketplace has ever seen.
 As a tribute to the war stories we have shared, regardless of the print or graphics company we worked for at the time, the trials we have all endured, the customers we have placated, I offer the following epic ode to a very, very small niche of society, the print technologist.

 There once was a print tech, a genuine print geek,

 a guy you would turn to for solutions.